brentgroves/repsys/a_status/current_tasks.md

 # Current Tasks

 - SystemD socket activation unit listens for connection and then start a one-shot unit.
 The one-shot unit runs many tasks consequatively such as those in an ETL pipeline.
-Test it on TB.
+Test it on Linamar Azure SQL TB.
-- Had issue accessing our Albion Mach2 server from our Avilla K8s Cluster so as a temp fix I setup port forwarding with DNAT/SNATting from an Albion Ubuntu on the desktop VLAN.
-Will work with Jared to get Albion's 1220 VLan accessable from Avilla K8s which will have our certificate management services.
+- Suggested Mach2 Linux GW on server VLAN using Netfilter port forwarding and Natting features. mTLS option requires proxy.
 - Python uv from systemd unit file example
 - Run scripts from Linamar Azure SQL tennant.
 - Access all of the Mach2 servers and clients as well as the K8s clients which use the Structures PKI certificate management system.

 - **[SystemD service unit file with journal logging](../research/m_z/systemd/logging/mytest1.md)**

-  Once we had the ability to connect from the Avilla Structures K8s Cluster to the Albion Mach2 server through the Albion Ubuntu desktop we needed a way to ensure iptable rules survived a reboot.
-For this we used a SystemD service oneshot unit file.
-We also researched SystemD's socket activation feature which listens for client socket connections and starts a service handler dynamically.
-This will help running services which are only needed occasionally from the Ubuntu desktop which has limited resources.
 - SystemD vs Kubernetes
-  - SystemD is better at starting programs.
+  - SystemD is better at starting programs after other programs.
-  - Kubernetes is better at keeping them running.
+  - Kubernetes uses yaml SystemD used TOML.
+  - Kubernetes manages scalability of services.

 - Make GoLang and Python dev container to create base docker image for ETL scripts.
 - ETL API and CLI
-- Compare K8s mail service options.
+- Compare mail service options.
+  You might wonder, “Why go through the effort when third-party services exist?”
+The answer lies in control.
+Self-hosting lets you tailor spam filters, encrypt communications your way, and ensure compliance with regional data laws.

   - Postfix with public key security and Amazon programmatic DNS txt record creation.
   - Mailtrap service.

+## info

+- Yes, Linus Torvalds, the creator and leader of the Linux kernel project, has approved the use of Rust in the kernel.
+While it wasn't an immediate shift to exclusively using Rust, Rust's integration into the kernel began with a pull request approved by Torvalds in October 2022.
+Rust is now being used for specific areas like device drivers and some kernel infrastructure.

 - **[file descriptors](https://copyconstruct.medium.com/bash-redirection-fun-with-descriptors-e799ec5a3c16)**